binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 _Todo_

-### Management of Application Secrets {#web-applications-ssm-identify-risks-management-of-application-secrets}
+### Management of Application Secrets {#web-applications-identify-risks-management-of-application-secrets}

 Passwords and other secrets for things like data-stores, syslog servers, monitoring services, email accounts and so on can be useful to an attacker to compromise data-stores, obtain further secrets from email accounts, file servers, system logs, services being monitoring, etc and may even provide credentials to continue moving through the network compromising other machines.